Albuquerque Personal Injury Lawyer

 Fortunately, help is right around the corner at Dominguez Law.
-Our compassionate New Mexico personal injury attorneys are fully dedicated to our client’s well-being and are standing by to assist you.
+Our compassionate Albuquerque personal injury attorneys are fully dedicated to our client’s well-being and are standing by to assist you.
 Whether you or someone you love has been injured as the result of an automobile accident, defective product, workplace incident, medical malpractice, or otherwise, we’re committed to advocating for you.
+With over a decade of experience, Dominguez Law is entirely dedicated to litigation and unwavering when faced with corporate or government power.

-Common Kinds of Personal Injury Cases in New Mexico
+Common Kinds of Personal Injury Cases in Albuquerque

 Car accident claims are considered the most common personal injury claims in the U.S., with millions of Americans sustaining injuries each year, injuries such as whiplash.
 The cause of the accident is often careless drivers who are distracted by their phones or drivers under the influence.
 It can sometimes be hard to prove fault, and in such cases, it’s vital for the victims to have reputable legal aid representation.